Nightmare fuel: Introducing the Texas Toe-Biter

-AUSTIN (KXAN) – Now for some news you’ll wish you didn’t know.
-A creepy, skin crawling insect is getting some extra attention this summer: the Texas Toe-Biter.
+AUSTIN, Texas (KXAN) – Now for some news you’ll wish you didn’t know.
+A creepy, skin-crawling insect is getting some extra attention this summer: the Texas Toe-Biter.

-The insect, considered a Giant Water Bug and part of the Belostomatidae family, can be found on land and in the water across the state.
+The insect, considered a giant water bug and part of the Belostomatidae family, can be found in creeks and ponds not just in Texas, but throughout North America and in other parts of the world.

+Giant water bugs are said to be part of the “true bug” order thanks to their piercing-sucking mouthparts, something all true bugs have, according to the National Park Service.
+Measuring about 1.5 inches long, the bugs live in freshwater ponds, marshes and pools.
+The fierce predators will latch onto their prey with their front legs before injecting their favorite meals with a venomous saliva, then sucking out the slurry-like mixture it creates.

+The bugs are known to eat other insects, tadpoles and even small fish.

 WIZZIE BROWN: These are fairly large insects.
 The larger species can get anywhere from two to four inches, but that’s in the adult stage.
 So they can be rather alarming if people see them.